yalicee/march-23-be-pg-theme-parks/README.md

 ### Task 1

-First you will need to create your databases, to do this run the `npm run setup-db` command.
+First you will need to create your database, to do this run the `npm run setup-db` command.

-Now you have your databases you can create your database connection, to do this you'll need to update the `connection.js` file, we have already made the file but you'll need to add the code.
+Now you have your database you can create your database connection, to do this you'll need to update the `connection.js` file, we have already made the file but you'll need to add the code.

 - Install [node-postgres](https://node-postgres.com/)
 - Create a new [connection pool](https://node-postgres.com/features/connecting) in the `db/connection.js` file